Do you want to grow your social media followers easily? And are you struggling to attract your ideal audience?

 Here’s an overview of the top 4 social media platforms and their primary users:

 - Facebook: Users on Facebook are mostly adults of a higher income bracket.
 Over half are female, and the majority of users browse on mobile devices.

 - Twitter: Like Facebook, Twitter users are often adults with higher incomes, although genders are split evenly between males and females.
 Twitter also has a broad international audience.

-- Instagram: This platform tends to have a younger, highly educated audience with a majority of female users.
-They also fall in a range of different income brackets and, like Twitter, has a pretty big international audience.
+- Instagram: This platform tends to have a younger, highly educated audience, with a majority of female users.
+They also fall in a range of different income brackets and, like Twitter, have a pretty big international audience.

-- YouTube: YouTube users are mostly millennials with much of what they watch determined by YouTube’s recommendation algorithm.
-Over half of users are men, with mobile devices as the preferred medium.
+- YouTube: YouTube users are mostly millennials, with much of what they watch determined by YouTube’s recommendation algorithm.
+Over half of the users are men, with mobile devices as the preferred medium.

 While this gives you a snapshot of the main audiences on those platforms, it’s a smart idea to reach out to your existing audience for more details.